themaninthemask89/Renewed-Resources/API_DOCUMENTATION.md

 - The API uses SQLite database (stored in `jobs.db` file)
 - To upgrade to PostgreSQL later, the code can be easily modified
 - All jobs are soft-deleted (marked inactive) rather than permanently removed
-- The database includes 5 sample felony-friendly jobs to get started
+- The database includes 5 sample felony-friendly jobs and 1 sample employer to get started
 - CORS is enabled, so you can call this API from any frontend
+- **Job approval workflow**: All new jobs default to "pending" status and require admin approval
+- **Analytics tracking**: View counts are automatically incremented when jobs are viewed
+- **Salary filtering**: Intelligently handles various salary formats including ranges and comma-separated numbers
+- **Employer verification**: Employers can be verified by admins to build trust with job seekers

 ---

 ## Next Steps

 1. Deploy this API on Replit to get a permanent URL
-2. Connect your chosen frontend builder to the API
+2. Connect your chosen frontend builder to the API (Bubble.io, Webflow, etc.)
+3. Set up an admin interface for approving/rejecting jobs and verifying employers
-3. Add real job listings from felony-friendly employers
+4. Add real job listings from verified felony-friendly employers
+5. Monitor popular jobs using the view_count analytics
-4. Consider adding user authentication for job seekers and employers
+6. Consider adding user authentication for job seekers and employers
-5. Add email notifications when new jobs are posted
+7. Add email notifications when new jobs are approved
+8. Build employer profiles to showcase verified felony-friendly companies